 Terminals

 The Terminals tool contains system information and settings for all Point of Sale terminals within a district.
-It also contains system information related to Cafeteria Serve and Class Serve functionality.
+It also includes system information related to Cafeteria Serve and Class Serve functionality.

 What can I do?What do I need to know?

-The Terminal Editor displays at-a-glance system information for each terminal within a district.
-The Terminal editor indicates a terminal's current operating status.
+The Terminal List displays system information for each terminal within a district and a terminal's current operating status.

-When a terminal is made active/inactive, the numbers shown in the Events and Responses columns may fluctuate as messages are delivered/queued.
-However, during regular terminal operation, values in these columns should be at or near zero.
+When a terminal is made active or inactive, the numbers shown in the Events and Responses columns may fluctuate as messages are delivered, or the Events and Responses columns may fluctuate as messages are delivered/queued.
+However, values in these columns should be at or near zero during regular terminal operation.

 Column